a-inacio/edt-go/docs/expectable.md

 }
 ```

-The example above will only unlock with a event message containing `Hello EDT!`.
+The example above will only unlock with an event message containing `Hello EDT!`.

 > 👉 You can also combine this scenario with a Timeout.